-None of us probably expected to be wondering “Where is there a drive-in movie theater near me?” this summer, but as we’ve all learned, things are a bit different this season.
-While seeing a flick inside is probably off the table for a while drive-ins are doable (and sanctioned) if you wear a mask etc. Here are drive-in movie theaters in and around New York State for your summer 2020 viewing pleasure.
-(Note: yes, they start later due to that summer sun, which needs to set.)
-P.S.
-If you need one, these are some of our favorite face masks for adults and kids from NYC makers!
+None of us probably expected to be wondering “Where is there a drive-in movie theater near me?” this year, but as we’ve all learned, things are a bit different these days.
+Most of the drive-ins near NYC are still open, and some are rocking it well into fall.
+Here are drive-in movie theaters in and around New York State for your fall 2020 viewing pleasure.
+(P.S.
+Masks are required.
+If you need one, these are some of our favorite face masks for adults and kids from NYC makers!)

 Queens Drive-In From Rooftop Films at MoMI & NYSCI

 The drive-ins just keep on coming this summer!
 Rooftop Films, in cooperation with the New York City Economic Development Corporation, The Museum of the Moving Image and the New York Hall of Science, will host a drive-in in Flushing Meadows Corona Park.
 Screenings featuring many of the best new independent and foreign films from 2020 will begin in August and run through October.
 Movies will be shown nightly, Wednesday through Sunday.
 Series and films include Science on Screen, sci-fi showcase See It Big!: The Future Is Now, Queens on Film, Jim Henson’s World, and a special presentation of Stanley Kubrick’s 2001: A Space Odyssey.
 Plus new and classic family films.

 But it's more than just movies.
 You can expect a unique nighttime experience that combines movies, fun, and NYSCI's own brand of science, including pre-show experiences, live demonstrations, talks and videos, as well as an ongoing showcase of local and emerging artists.
 (Think do-it-yourself science tips and tricks, as well as conversations with experts to connect the nights' themes, such as horror and climate change, to moviegoers' everyday lives.